 It’s hard to imagine the terror and panic that must have gripped them in those moments.
 Firefighters battling such disasters say they’re often haunted for a very long time by the sound of their screams.

-The animals that perished in New Bothwell, bring the total number of pigs to be burned alive over the past decade in Manitoba to 64,000.
+The animals that perished there, bring the total number of pigs to be burned alive over the past decade in Manitoba to 64,000.

 Surely you’d expect a rational, caring government to respond by immediately tightening fire safety regulations.
 Instead, it’s doing just the opposite.
 It’s moving to change building codes to allow for fewer fire alarms, fewer smoke detectors and cheaper fire walls!

 And surely you’d expect an industry that claims to be both humane and “business-savvy,” to support a move to greater safety, too.
 Yet, in its apparent zeal to expand and save a few bucks on new barns, Manitoba Pork is actually supporting Pallister in the de-regulation process!

 According to Mike Teillet of Manitoba Pork, the barns seldom have any humans in them anyway, so there’s no need for more exit doors.
 But what about the animals?
 Surely modern technology can find a way to allow them to escape, too!
 Otherwise, aren’t these structures just death traps waiting to happen?

 The government and Manitoba Pork seem to be giving us the message that they are content with the status quo; that hog barn fires are simply a risk of this industry and that nothing more can be done.
 How many more pigs will have to suffer this needless and excruciating end?